jameswagner/aws-regenie/README.md

 # AWS GWAS Workflow Automation

 This project implements an automated genomics workflow system for GWAS (Genome-Wide Association Studies) using AWS services and the CDK (Cloud Development Kit) in TypeScript.
+The architecture is based on the [AWS Architecture Blog post on automated genomics workflows](https://aws.amazon.com/blogs/architecture/automated-launch-of-genomics-workflows/).

 ## Architecture Overview

-The solution orchestrates genomics workflows (specifically regenie) using:
+The solution orchestrates genomics workflows using the [regenie](https://github.com/rgcgithub/regenie) software (Mbatchou, J., Barnard, L., Backman, J. et al. Computationally efficient whole-genome regression for quantitative and binary traits.
+Nat Genet 53, 1097–1103 (2021). https://doi.org/10.1038/s41588-021-00870-7) with the following AWS services:

 - **AWS Step Functions** for workflow orchestration with error handling
 - **AWS Lambda** for serverless compute and workflow initialization